Advertisement

 in the car

-should check that there is a full tank of fuel (Petrol / Diesel) and normally
+is a full tank of fuel (Petrol / Diesel) and normally

 you should return it full.
-Car hire companies will often charge an administration
+Car hire companies will

-charge to fill it up plus the price of the fuel that might be higher than at the
+up plus the price of the fuel that might be higher

-pump.
-Some companies have even put stickers on the speedo stating to return it
+than at the pump.
+Some companies have even put stickers

-empty.
-Take extra care here.
+care here.

-Make you fill the car with the correct fuel, most car hire companies issue a warning
+Make you fill the car with the correct fuel, most

-either with the car keys like the one above or
+car keys like the one above or

-on the outside or inside of the fuel tank cap.-
+on the outside or inside of the fuel tank cap.

 Familiarise

-yourself with the vehicle - Make sure you know where the controls for essential
+yourself with the vehicle - Make sure you know where

-instruments such as headlights, hazzard warning lights and the horn are located.
+hazzard warning lights and the horn are located.

 Adjust your seat and wing mirrors accordingly.